January 7. Kazinform's timeline of major events

 DATES

-Eastern Orthodox Christians celebrate Christmas on January 7 in more than 100 countries to mark the Jesus Christ's birth in Bethlehem.
+Eastern Orthodox Christians celebrate Christmas on January 7 in more than 100 countries of the marking the Jesus Christ's birth in Bethlehem.

 EVENTS

-1992 – France acknowledges independence of the Republic of Kazakhstan.
-On January 25, 1992 the countries establish diplomatic relations.
+1992 – France acknowledges Kazakhstan’s independence.
+On January 25, 1992 the countries established diplomatic relations.

-2012 – Kazakh young artists, 6-year-old Evelina Bolmasova and 8-year-old Nastya Prokoptseva, win special awards at the Child and Dog International Drawing Competition in Poland.
-More than 80,000 works from 42 countries of the world are submitted.
+2012 – Kazakh young artists, Evelina Bolmasova and Nastya Prokoptseva, aged 6 and 8, win special awards at the Child and Dog International Drawing Competition.
+It takes place in Poland.
+More than 80,000 works from 42 states of the world were submitted.